Digital Exclusion Heatmap

 A data-driven analysis of the multifactorial challenges people face across regions and communities.

-Over the last 3 years, we have been developing a Digital Inclusion Heatmap that uses data to help understand the complexity of digital exclusion across different areas of the country.
+Over the last 3 years, we have been developing a Digital Exclusion Heatmap that uses data to help understand the complexity of digital exclusion across different areas of the country.

 The heatmap has been developed in partnership with four Integrated Care Systems (ICSs):